asminpaudel141/java-100program/README.md

 # 131.Write a Java program to implement polymorphism
 # 132.Write a Java program to implement polymorphism
 # 133.Write a Java program to implement polymorphism
+# 134.Write a Java program to implement polymorphism